PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 multiplicity, the fallback guard, and all six surrounding boundaries.
 The eventual phase should use a frozen target context constructed inside the historical helper for each call and expose three stable IDs.

+That cluster now uses `SingletonConsecutiveReshapeContext` and three stable IDs in `passes/singleton_consecutive_reshape_orchestration.py`.
+Each build creates one fresh target-specific scope and retains the fixed reshape-only duplicate- fanout policy.
+The historical helper constructs its frozen context per positional call, preventing main/fallback target leakage.
+Both main calls, the guarded fallback call, the guard itself, and all boundaries remain unchanged.
+Multiplicity-aware accounting moves one syntactic occurrence of each owner to stable IDs, preserves 120 effective ordered calls, and retains the two reshape-only duplicate-fanout and singleton-channel occurrences.
+The explicit no-layout efficiency fixture retains one graph-index build.
+Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.